Butalbital, Acetaminophen, Caffeine and Codeine

 How is Butalbital, Acetaminophen, Caffeine and Codeine Supplied

-Dark blue, opaque cap with a white, opaque body.
-Cap is imprinted with “WATSON” in light blue.
-Body is imprinted with “3220” in red.
-Bottles of 100 are supplied with child-resistant closures.
+Light blue opaque cap with a grey, opaque body.
+Cap is imprinted in black with "V".
+Body is imprinted with "3109" in black.

 |BUTALBITAL, ACETAMINOPHEN, CAFFEINE, AND CODEINE PHOSPHATE